 This gives ghee a rich nutty taste and longer shelf life compared to clarified butter.

 If you’d like to give ghee a try, you might be wondering where to buy ghee from.
-The most common place to find it would be at the dairy or cooking oils section in most major grocery stores.
+The most common place to find it would be in the dairy or cooking oils section in most major grocery stores.

 However, if you prefer to make ghee yourself, that’s great!

-How to make ghee from butter?
+How to make ghee from butter

 You can make ghee at home with these 8 simple steps: